 Enjoying the first spell of monsoon showers?
 The slight nip in the weather comes as a welcome respite from the scorching heat.
 Needless to say, your chaat, pakora and street food cravings are also at an all-time high.
 While it is absolutely okay to indulge once in a while, if you start bingeing into them more than often, you are bound to see the impact on your health.
 You need to remember that the monsoon also invites a lot of health issues.
 As the rainy season affects the immune system of our body, it is very important to have a healthy diet.
-Following is the complete list of monsoon fruits and vegetables you should consider buying.
+Following is the complete list of immunity-boosting monsoon fruits and vegetables you should consider buying.

 Immunity being the keyword in the current scenario, all we want now is to ensure that our innate immune system can take care of itself.
 So, eating right and being positive is the best way to go.
-Here are 10 food items that you should include in your monsoon diet to keep your immune system at its best!
+Below are 10 food items that you should include in your monsoon diet to keep your immune system at its best!
 Learn healthy habits to boost your immunity by an expert here.

 1. Green & Coloured Veggies

 Include lots of green and coloured vegetables in your diet plan.
 They have a good amount of nutrients that will keep you fit during this season.
 Make sure that you wash all your vegetables with warm water or with salt to get rid of the accumulated dirt.
 You can blanch the vegetables to disinfect them from germs and bacteria.
 Blanching also helps the veggies from losing their colour, texture and flavour.
 Also, thoroughly wash and clean the vegetables used in making salads.

 2. Probiotics & Fermented Food